-In February, UK Sport will publish the results of the annual investment reviews of summer Olympic and Paralympic sports.
+In June, UK Sport published the medal targets for summer Olympic and Paralympic sports for their targeted competition events in 2013.
 UK Sport continues to track their progress towards Rio 2016.

 As part of the continued Government funding for elite sport to 2016, all funded athletes have been asked to give up to five days a year to inspire children and young people to get involved in sport.
-UK Sport’s most recent survey of this activity, completed in October 2013, revealed that athletes had given more than 6,000 days to community and school sport since London 2012.
+UK Sport’s first survey of this activity, published in July 2013, revealed that athletes had given more than 4,000 days to community and school sport since London 2012.

-The Copper Box arena has welcomed over 100,000 visitors and played host to the Badminton Grand Prix, the International Handball Cup, boxing and Great Britain’s men’s basketball and is home to the London Lions British basketball league team who are hosting 21 games for the 2013-14 season.
+The Copper Box arena reopened in July this year and the London Lions British basketball league team will host 21 games for the 2013-14 season.

 Major Sports Events